ucla-pls/pldi21-artifact/README.md

   If you want to run the analysis on the results you created make sure to change the folder variable in `In [2]`.

-4. We have also made a copy of our run of the Notebook in `pre-calculated/evaluation.html`.
+4. We have also made a copy of our run of the Notebook in `pre-calculated/evaluation.html`, which you should be able to open with a normal browser